 Rinse and drain the chickpeas.
-Rub the chickpeas together in collendar and remove any skin that comes off the chickpeas.
-This helps make them easier to digest and the batter smoother.
+Rub the chickpeas together in colander and remove any skin that comes off the chickpeas.

 Add chickpeas, peanut butter, maple syrup and coconut sugar to food processor.